dennisreimann/uiengine/docs/adapters.md

 }
 ```

-You can also provide a set of adapter specific options – see the individual adapters documentation for details:
+You can also provide a set of adapter specifict options – see the individual adapters documentation for details:

 ```js
 {